-Switzerland is a great place to live, but even here Basel is unique with the best of three countries right at your fingertips.
+Switzerland is well known to be a great place to live, but Basel may be the best and most unique place even here, with the best of three countries right at your fingertips.
 All is revealed by an expat expert who's ferreted out survival techniques in this most civilised of cities.

 Location, Location, Location

 Situated on the north-western edge of Switzerland, Basel is right on the border with France (Alsace) and Germany (southern Black Forest) so offers fantastic shopping, cultural and lifestyle opportunities.
 For this reason, living in Basel is like nowhere else in Switzerland.

 For example, you can work in Switzerland, live in France and do your food shopping in Germany.
 Many do.
 If you choose to live in Basel proper but want a change from the Swiss supermarkets or want cheaper prices, you can pop over the border to one of the many nearby supermarkets in France or Germany - just 10 minutes by car (bearing in mind, of course, any customs restrictions since this is not an EU member state).